SoftwareSinner/github-installation-script/READMEFIRST.md

-2. now type cd github-installation-script
+2. now type : ls -al
+   this will list all current files in directory you are in, locate the file gitscript.sh and follow the below steps.

-3. Once downloaded, type: chmod +x gitscript.sh this will change give it write access.
+3. type: chmod +x gitscript.sh this will change give it write access.